programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 > The silhouette value is a measure of how similar an object is to its own cluster (cohesion) compared to other clusters (separation).
 The silhouette ranges from −1 to +1, where a high value indicates that the object is well matched to its own cluster and poorly matched to neighboring clusters.
 If most objects have a high value, then the clustering configuration is appropriate.
 If many points have a low or negative value, then the clustering configuration may have too many or too few clusters.

-In this tutorial, we will be using the silhouette scores with the ML visualization library [yellowbrick](https://www.scikit-yb.org/en/latest/api/cluster/silhouette.html) in Python.
+In this tutorial, we will be using the silhouette scores with the machine learning visualization library [yellowbrick](https://www.scikit-yb.org/en/latest/api/cluster/silhouette.html) in Python.
 Plotting the average silhouette score of all data points combined with the silhouette score of each data point in a cluster can help to evaluate the model quality and the current choice of parameter values.

 To illustrate how a silhouette plot can help you find the correct number of clusters for your data, we can take a (dummy) example from our ancient author dataset.
 The data is based on a (fictive) sample of the number of known works and the word count of selected authors.
 The data has already been standardized using the z-score.